 UNIVERSITY OF WISCONSIN River Falls

 Economics is the social science that studies how societies use their scarce resources to produce goods and services.
-An economics major will prepare you to identify problems and the solutions to those problems throughout your professional life whether it is in business or government.
-You are prepared to make informed decisions in management, marketing, finance or the public sector.
+Studying economics will prepare students to identify problems and the solutions to those problems throughout their professional career.
+Graduates are prepared to make informed decisions in management, marketing, finance or the public sector based on economic information.

 Many economics majors elect to double major in economics and a related business or liberal arts field.
 An economics major from UW-River Falls has excellent employment opportunities in the 21st century.

-Economics projects from the April 2014 Spring Research, Scholarly and Creative Activity Day
+Economics projects from Spring Research, Scholarly and Creative Activity Day

-The mission of the Department of Economics is to provide students with analytical, critical thinking, research, and communication skills that are necessary for advancing in the public sector, the non-profit sector, and the business sector; and for seeking an advanced degree.
+The mission of the Economics department is to provide students with analytical, critical thinking, research and communication skills that are necessary for advancing in the public sector, the non-profit sector and the business sector or for seeking an advanced degree.

 An economics graduate will be able to

-The economics department has a diverse and outstanding faculty with expertise in the areas of public finance, government regulation of business, the economics of developing countries, labor economics, the economics of discrimination, money and banking, international economics, and business law.
-The department also takes pride in its faculty's strengths in statistics and quantitative analysis.
-Faculty members are excellent teachers and scholars and have a strong tradition of close personal contact with students.
+The Economics department has a diverse and outstanding faculty with expertise in the areas of public finance, government regulation of business, the economics of developing countries, labor economics, the economics of discrimination, money and banking, international economics and business law.
+The department also has strengths in statistics and quantitative analysis.
+Faculty members are excellent teachers and scholars and have a strong tradition of close interaction with students.